threema-ch/threema-ios/README.md

 #### Threema (recommended)

 1. Open `Threema.xcproject` in Xcode
-2. Repeat these steps for the `Threema` and `ThreemaShareExtension` target
+2. Repeat these steps for the `Threema` and `Threema ShareExtension` target
    1. Check "Automatically manage signing" and confirm it ("Enable Automatic")
    2. Set "Team" to the team of your developer account
 3. Choose `Threema` as scheme and a simulator